Explore the Agenda

 11:00 am Sequence-Selective Translation Inhibition as a Novel, Proximity-Based Small Molecule Therapeutic Modality

-Co-founder and CEO, Interdict Bio
+Co-founder, President and CEO, Interdict Bio

 • Drug-like small-molecule, sequence-selective interdiction of disease associated protein synthesis